JaneaSystems/nodejs-mobile-react-native/README.md

 ### iOS

-As currently only `arm64` binaries are available, you need a physical device to run the project, so you'll also have to sign the project.
+Universal binaries are included in the plugin, so you can run in both iOS simulators and devices.

 ### Android